-If you have any of the symptoms of endometrial cancer described above, you should visit your doctor.
-The doctor will ask you about your symptoms, risk factors, and family medical history.
-The doctor will also perform a general physical exam and a pelvic exam.
+If you have any of the symptoms of endometrial cancer (see “Signs and symptoms of endometrial cancer”), you should see your doctor.
+The doctor will ask about your symptoms, risk factors, and medical history.
+The doctor will also give you a physical exam and a pelvic exam.

 An endometrial biopsy is the most commonly performed test for endometrial cancer and is very accurate in postmenopausal women.
 It can be done in the doctor's office.
 In this procedure a very thin flexible tube is inserted into the uterus through the cervix.
 Then, using suction, a small amount of endometrium is removed through the tube.
 The suctioning takes about a minute or less.
 The discomfort is similar to menstrual cramps and can be helped by taking a nonsteroidal anti-inflammatory drug such as ibuprofen before the procedure.
 Sometimes numbing medicine (local anesthetic) is injected into the cervix just before the procedure to help reduce the pain.

 For this technique doctors insert a tiny telescope (about 1/6 inch in diameter) into the uterus through the cervix.
 To get a better view of the inside of the uterus, the uterus is filled with salt water (saline).
 This lets the doctor see and biopsy anything abnormal, such as a cancer or a polyp.
-This is usually done with the patient awake, using a local anesthesia (numbing medicine).
+This is usually done using a local anesthesia (numbing medicine) with the patient awake.

 Dilation and curettage (D&C)